virtual team building activities

 Movies have always been a source of relaxation because they can be so entertaining they let you forget about all the problems in the world.
 For team events, movie time can induce relaxation and strengthen levels of camaraderie at work.

-You can send a poll to your team to decide what movie to watch, or your team members can take turns in choosing the movie genre.
+You can send a poll to your team to decide what movie to watch, or your team members can take turns choosing the movie genre.
 To spice up the movie options, you can check the must-see films your team should not miss and then stream it using a conference video call.
 It can also be watched using Teleparty, formerly known as Netflix Party.
-Ask everyone to bring popcorn and soda or be in their pyjamas–just like a real movie marathon at home.
+Ask everyone to bring popcorn and soda or be in their pyjamas – just like a real movie marathon at home.

 After watching, you can take turns in sharing brief reviews about the movie.